 I did not think a second when I invented my blog’s title.
 It is of course much too long but I consider it remarkably apt.
 I try to make weird connections between different things, many of them sciencey.

-In summary I felt the urgent need to setup that page as I indulge in keeping blogging a related ‘research’ activities an experiment.
+I felt the urgent need to setup that page as I indulge in keeping blogging and related ‘research’ activities an experiment.
 I don’t try to put forward a theory here – this is simply how my mind works.

 So 2014 might become the year I turn even more to book-inspired essays – but I don’t at all turn this into a managed project with deadlines and to-do lists.

-And now I will commit a mortal sin in blogging and not add an image here.
-You might see an inappropriate ad as I pay for tweaking my style sheets but I don’t pay for the no-ads upgrade.
+And now I will commit a mortal sin in blogging and not adding an image here.
+You might see an inappropriate ad – as I pay only for tweaking my style sheets but I don’t pay for the no-ads upgrade.